Dark Season: Cast and crew

 The director assigned to Dark Season was Colin Cant, who had a long and highly esteemed reputation in producing BBC children's programmes, having for many years produced the popular school-based teen drama Grange Hill throughout the 1980s and directed classic children's serials such as Moondial (1988).

 The three stars were 19-year-old Victoria Lambert as the 13-year-old Marcie, Ben Chandler as Tom and Kate Winslet, in her first major professional acting role, as Reet.
 There were several supporting actors who were well-known names on British television: Miss Maitland was played by Brigit Forsyth who had starred in the popular sitcom Whatever Happened to the Likely Lads? in the 1970s, and Miss Pendragon was played by Jacqueline Pearce, who was well known for her role as the villainous Servalan in the late 1970s / early 80s BBC science-fiction series Blake's 7, and known by Cant from working with her on the serial Moondial.
 According to an interview with SFX magazine, Davies said that Pearce was delighted that her character was supposed to be a lesbian, but refused to dye her hair, hence the turban.

-Structure
+Episodes

 The episodes were merely numbered, all sharing a gradually-revealed common plot.
 The six episodes are divided into two stories of three episodes each.
 The apparent conclusion of the first story at episode 3 seemed so complete to BBC executives that they were, according to Davies, "a bit shocked".
 This, in part, stemmed from the fact that he had not sold the programme to them as two three-part stories—"in case they told me not to do it!".
 By the conclusion of episode 6 it becomes apparent to the viewer that all six episodes tell a conjoined story, though split across two seemingly unrelated tales.